zneix/asd-client/README.md

 3. Start it with `node .`

 ### Extra notices
- - The client saves login data in `./accounts` catalog, just delete those accounts manually if you want t oget rid of those.
+ - The client saves login data in `./accounts` catalog, just delete those accounts manually if you want to get rid of those.
  - If someone interrupts your typing in chat, it is not lost, don't worry
  - After connecting, use `//join` to join a channel - only one channel can be handled at max for now.
  - Whenever you're stuck, just type `//exit` to get back or hit `Ctrl + C` to end a process directly.